 The beaches of Ventura County have something for everyone, be it the sand (case in point shown above), the ocean breezes, surfing, sandcastles, volleyball, sunning, picnicing or just chilling out to the sound of the waves.
 Here we have compiled a listing of beaches just north of Ventura County in Carpinteria down the coast to the Ventura Harbor.
 In a separate post we highlight beaches stretching further down the coast through Oxnard, Channel Islands Harbor, Point Mugu and Malibu as well as up the coast in and around Santa Barbara.

 Carpinteria State Beach is a mile long beach for swimming, surf fishing, tidepool exploring and camping.
 Dogs are allowed only at picnic area.
 The park originally opened in February 1932!
 There are 4 campground areas with 216 family campsites and seven group campsites available.
 Seals and sea lions can be seen in the area December through May, as well as an occasional gray whale.
 Tidepools contain starfish, sea anemones, crabs, snails, octopi and sea urchins.
 Exit the 101 at Casitas Pass Road, go west to Carpinteria Avenue, make a right at the signal; then turn left on Palm.
 The beach is at the end of Palm Avenue.
 Address is 5361 6th Street, Carpinteria.
 Call 805.968.1033 or visit www.parks.ca.gov/?page_id=599.

 Carpinteria Bluffs Nature Preserve is 53 acres of open space situated overlooking the Pacific Ocean is a series of walkways, trails and open space for ocean views, whale watching and fresh air.
 There are restrooms and I believe parking is free.
 This is not a beach for hanging out on the sand.
 Visit www.carpinteria.ca.us/parks_rec/park_system.shtml for more information.
-Take the 101 Freeway to Ballard Avenue in turn towards the ocean.
+Take the 101 Freeway to Ballard Avenue and turn towards the ocean.